danielv775/Flickr-Image-Gallery/README.md

 # Flickr-Image-Gallery
-iOS app Pulls images from Flickr and displays
+iOS app Pulls images from Flickr and Imgur to display in collection view